shviriovAlex/MyDjango/README.md

 Website with blog

-Website have some information about future games on PS 4 with:
+Website have some information about games, series of this same game and news from game industry with:

 -images